3cas/casbot/README.md

 # CASbot

-**Notice:** This bot has been archived.
-I am moving to discord.py instead of Nextcord.
+**Notice:** This bot was archived, but has now been unarchived.
+Rather than starting from scratch again, I will convert my codebase to use discord.py instead of Nextcord.

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/fo-real.svg)](https://forthebadge.com)